Neolithodes: Ecology

 Various sessile organisms such as barnacles are sometimes attached to their carapace and legs, and small commensal amphipods may live in their carapace.
 They are occasionally the victims of parasitic snailfish of the genus Careproctus, which lay their egg mass in the gill chamber of the crab, forming a mobile "home" until they hatch.
 Conversely, some juvenile Neolithodes have a commensal relationship with Scotoplanes sea cucumbers.
-To protect itself from large predators, the young crab hides under the sea cucumber.
+To protect itself from large predators, the young king crab hides under the sea cucumber.